spencertipping/bipolar/heavy/bipolar-work.md

 # Bipolar at work
 **Heads up: this has some depressing content.
 I've got another one of these tags on the section where it shows up.**

+**TODO:** this page is more cynical than my views are.
+Rewrite it, but not early in the morning (when I tend to be in a more critical frame of mind).

 This one is complicated for me to summarize because even without bipolar I'm just a strange person.
 I'm not sure how to attribute my career progression to mental illness vs mental weirdness, but some parts are obvious so I'll start with those.

 In case my github profile didn't give it away, I'm a programmer.
 I've tended to work at startups doing off-beat, largely solo problems that didn't fit neatly into other departments.
 In a vacuum, my bias is digging below the commonly-accepted level of abstraction to question what gets taken for granted and find alternative strategies to solve problems.
 This results in unorthodox solutions that are sometimes crucial and are almost always difficult for others to maintain.